Lora-net/lora_gateway/libloragw/readme.md

 ### 2.8. loragw_lbt ###

-This module contains functions to configure and use the "Listen-Before-Talk" feature (refered as LBT below).
+This module contains functions to configure and use the "Listen-Before-Talk" feature (referred as LBT below).
 It depends on the loragw_fpga and loragw_radio modules.

 LBT feature is only available on SX1301AP2 reference design, which provides the